 It is natural and prudent to have small business insurance in place to provide general liability and property coverage in the event of an unforeseen loss or catastrophe on the business property.
 According to The Hartford’s records and as reported in the Insurance Journal, four out of ten small businesses will file either a property or general liability claim with their insurance company within the next ten years.
 The reasons for these claims are varied.
 However, some events and circumstances are more likely to give rise to claims than others.
 Those facts and circumstances that do result in the filing of a claim also can vary in terms of the cost to the small business and/or its insurance company.

-The Hartford’s list of the most common types of small business claims is derived from the company’s own records.
+The Hartford’s list of the most common types of small business insurance claims is derived from the company’s own records.
 The most common small business claims include claims based upon:

 - Burglary or theft (about 20 percent of all claims)